International Trade Regulation

 An audible sigh of relief emanated from Canada's business community in February 2010 when Canada and the United States signed The Canada-U.S. Agreement on Government Procurement, a pact intended to remove procurement barriers that resulted from the American Recovery and Reinvestment Act.

-Otherwise, the US Consumer Product Safety Improvement Act of 2008 requires importers to use third-party laboratories that have been accredited under the legislation.
-The upshot is that Canadian exporters must comply with the legislation and cannot rely on Canadian accredited laboratories.
+The US Consumer Product Safety Improvement Act of 2008 requires importers to use third-party laboratories that have been accredited under the legislation, the upshot being that Canadian exporters must comply with the legislation and cannot rely on Canadian accredited laboratories.

-Things aren't much better on the people side.
+Things are not much better for Canadian travellers.
 Border authorities are asking a lot more questions.
 Issuing I-94s, which govern the nature and duration of a stay, is becoming an increasingly common practice.

 While the much vaunted NEXUS pass has facilitated border crossing for eligible individuals, it is fraught with risks.
 Individuals can lose their NEXUS status for something as innocent as importing a banana.

-Otherwise, consultants and technician going to work in the US are also subject to much more careful scrutiny.
+Consultants and technicians going to work in the US are also subject to much more careful scrutiny.
 While a letter from the employer explaining the assignment may have sufficed in the past, US authorities now require actual photocopies of credentials, as well as much more detailed explanations and proof of the type of work involved.

 So heavy is the burden that the Fraser Institute has estimated the cost of border compliance as equivalent to between two and three per cent of total trade.